 We have considerable amount of material to cover in the course in a relatively short period of time.
 For most efficient use of class time, it is critical that you prepare adequately for each and every class.
 It is your responsibility to read the class schedule provided on pages 5 and 6 of this document carefully to find out reading assignments required for each class session.
 To ensure that pre-class reading assignments are done, each class meeting will be preceded by a pre-class reading assignment and worksheet.
 To complete reading assignments you will need to read assigned pages from the textbook and then work an exercise from the back of the chapter prior to the class session.
 Worksheets for pre-class exercises will be provided where necessary.
 The goal is to prepare adequately to for class and you are not expected to fully understand the material prior to coming to class.
 Consequently, pre-class reading assignments will be graded on preparation effort and not on the correctness of your answers.
 What counts is convincing me and the rest of the class that you have read the text and you are ready to apply the information in a coherent manner.
 The grading will simply be credit (1) or no credit (0).
-There are 22 of these pre-class assignments; you can drop 2 of them.
-Completion of 20 will earn all 10 percentage points, completion of 19 will earn you 9.5 points etc.

-Group Homework Assignments
+Team Homework Assignments

 All homework assignments should be completed by the due date listed in course schedule.
-Homework assignment are to be done in groups of 4-5 students.
-I expect each group to submit one solution for the group.
+Homework assignment are to be done in teams of 4-5 students.
+I expect each team to submit one solution for the team.
 Solutions to homework assignments are to be submitted online through the TURNITIN digital drop box facility on Blackboard.
 Late homework will not be accepted under any circumstances.
 I however will make an exception to this policy for reasons of religious observance or civic obligation only when the homework cannot reasonably be completed prior to the due date and you make arrangements for late submission with me in advance.
 Your homework should be neat and orderly.
-Please place the names of people in your group with and the assignment number in the top left hand corner.
-There are 10 homework sets for the course as a whole worth 10 percentage points total.
+Please place the names of people in your team with and the assignment number in the top left hand corner.